nelsonchaves/programming-bible/Terminal/heroku.md

 #### Migrating the Database

-Run database migrations on Heroku:

 ```zsh
 # Migrate the database on Heroku
 heroku run rake db:migrate
 ```

 #### Launching the App

-To open your app in a web browser:

 ```zsh
 # Open your Heroku app in a browser